Weet jij waar jouw CBD olie vandaan komt?

 High-quality extract from Fiber Hemp does not actually exist

-A high quality extract of the hemp grown and processed in this way is impossible.
-From a commercial point of view, it is also not profitable for the hemp grower, who is after all working for hemp fiber and seeds and does not manually harvest and dry the female plants.
+A high quality Extracting hemp grown and processed this way is impossible.
+Commercially, it's also unprofitable for the hemp grower, who, after all, is working for hemp fiber and seeds and doesn't manually harvest and dry the female plants.

-However, if we were to harvest only the female plants and let them dry slowly, we could still make a reasonable extract from these plants.
-But remember: we can't get out what isn't in there.
-And adding extra terpenes and/or crystals usually does n't give any extra effect.
+However, if we only harvest the female plants and let them dry slowly, we can still make a reasonable extract from these plants.
+But remember: we can't extract what's not in there.
+And adding terpenes and/or crystals generally doesn't provide any additional benefits.

 The production of CBD oil from normal cannabis plants is a completely different story, with the important difference that these cannabis flowers also contain a maximum of 0.3% THC contain, just like industrial hemp.
-Only these plants contain more than 21% cannabinoids, terpenes, flavonoids and other very useful components.
+However, these plants contain over 21% cannabinoids, terpenes, flavonoids, and other very beneficial components.

 In other words, this is the medical weed that won't get you stoned.